gokul2736/gokul2736/README.md

 SlotSniper – Full-stack automation project (Flask, encryption, form UI, backend scheduler)

-AI OCR Scanner – Used AI to convert images to text
+EerkAI – Used AI to convert images to text

-Phishing Link Detector – Identifying malicious URLs

 Project-K (Private) – Personal memory tracker / storytelling via Git

-Dream Desk Setup – Planning a hacker lab with full gear

 Thermal Ninja – A real-time temperature monitor for laptops with live graphs and system alerts for overheating.

-#### In a world full of distractions, I have a reason to stay focused.. and that reason is her...🤍✨
+#### In a world full of distractions, I have a reason to stay focused.. and that reason is her...🤍

---- split intellectual....